 Guardrails may seem like a small part of your overall job-site safety plan, but they have the power to save lives and protect workers and visitors from injury.
-Risk Management Technical Manager Sean Purcell joins us to share a real incident that could have been prevented with proper guardrail use.
+Risk Management expert Sean Purcell joins us to share a real incident that could have been prevented with proper guardrail use.
 We will review the context of the accident as well as the measures that could have prevented injury.

 This case involves an employee who worked for a custom home builder.
 He’d spent 20 years in the field performing residential insulation work.
 To protect his privacy, let’s call this employee Nick.

 Nick was a seasoned veteran of construction job-sites who had been through many safety meetings regarding fall protection during his career; however, the safety culture at this company was slack.

 Three years ago, his company began an informal Stop Work Authority (SWA) program designed to increase the responsibility of workers who see unsafe conditions.
 The SWA program was supposed to be reviewed during new-hire orientation, but Nick never received instruction on this specific program or the steps to take to stop work.

 Additionally, workers at this company often worked without proper fall protection in place.

 On the day of the incident, the crew arrived early in the morning and got started.
 No one was in a rush or attempting to work too quickly.
 Nick was working as a member of a crew that was performing air seal work on the second floor of a new residential home.

 The crew had not been working long before the incident occurred.
 Nick was walking backward spraying foam from a can along the rim joist when he reached an unprotected stairway opening.
 As he stepped back with his right foot, he stepped through the stairway opening.
 Nick fell head first about eight feet to the stairs below.
 He continued to tumble another four feet down the rest of the stairs to the first floor.